pyconpt/2022/pycon_portugal_2022/content/conduct/code_of_conduct/code_of_conduct.md

 title: code of conduct
 layout: simple

-Everybody who participates in DjangoCon Europe in one way or another is required to conform to this Code of Conduct (CoC).
+Everybody who participates in PyCon Europe in one way or another is required to conform to this Code of Conduct (CoC).
 This includes attendees, speakers, sponsors, organizers, volunteers, and event staff.

 The organizers will introduce a Code of Conduct team that will be primarily responsible for handling any incidents.
 The CoC applies before and throughout the event (including related activities such as social events, and social media).
 We have also published our [response guidelines](/conduct/response_guide/).

-The team can be reached on [conduct@djangocon.eu](mailto:conduct@djangocon.eu), and its members are (alphabetically):
+The team can be reached on [conduct@pycon.pt](mailto:conduct@pycon.pt), and its members are (alphabetically):

 * Andrew Kinyua
 * Jesse Hunt (he/him)
 * Rin (they/them)
 * Thibaud Colas (he/him)

-We would like to thank the DjangoCon Europe 2019 CoC team for the awesome CoC (which we adapted with some minor modifications) and the response guidelines (which we have adopted almost unedited from 2018).
+We would like to thank the PyCon Europe 2019 CoC team for the awesome CoC (which we adapted with some minor modifications) and the response guidelines (which we have adopted almost unedited from 2018).

 <hr/>